n-st/nench/README.md

   minutes for that one slow speedtest from halfway around the globe — but thanks to the power of `curl -w`, you still get to see what speed your server achieved during those 10 seconds
+- successfully tested on Arch Linux, Debian, FreeBSD, and Ubuntu

 The script was originally intended to be used only by me, so I didn't put much effort into ensuring safety, security, and interoperability.